 A true “chemistry freelancer” and Subject Matter Expert (SME), Adrian brings thirty-two years of full-time classroom chemistry teaching experience, and tens of thousands of hours of one-on-one chemistry tutoring across the globe, to a seventeen year writing career that includes several best-selling, international award-winning chemistry books and a burgeoning portfolio of other chemistry writing projects.

-Currently in his 32nd year in the classroom actually teaching, Adrian has never been an administrator, and has only ever taught chemistry
+With 32 years in the classroom actually teaching (not pontificating) behind him, Adrian has never been an administrator, and has only ever taught chemistry

 Adrian as an Educator